Welcome to the Master degree programme in European Business Studies at OTH Regensburg.

 This programme offers university graduates with a relevant first degree in International Business Studies an opportunity to complete their education with a 3-semester Master degree programme (M.A.) with a strong international focus.
 The programme consists of a comprehensive range of management and business themes and is supplemented by a study option of the student's own choosing.
 The curriculum has been completely restructred in 2019 to keep pace with new challenges in the business community.

-Find out all you need to know about the Master degree programme's entrance requirements, content and framework on these pages.
+Find out all you need to know about the Master degree programme's entrance requirements, content and regulations on these pages.